 All you can do is to find for your baby a soothing position in order to ease the pain:

-- When you’re breastfeeding, try to put head higher than your baby’s stomach,
+- When you’re breastfeeding, try to put your head higher than your baby’s stomach,

-- Make your baby to burp during and after eating,
+- Make your baby burp during and after eating,

 - Put your baby on its back and gently massage it,

-- A massage combined with warm bath can be beneficial at the same time.
+- A massage combined with a warm bath can be beneficial at the same time.

-What Does Gas Relief Drops Do For Babies?
+What Do Gas Relief Drops Do For Babies?

-Like it’s mentioned before, drops are one of the most popular liquid natural remedies designed to ease discomfort made by gas, bloating or pain in tummy area.
+Like it’s mentioned before, drops are one of the most popular liquid natural remedies designed to ease discomfort made by gas, bloating, or pain in the tummy area.

-Parents often chose this type of medicine in order to help their child.
+Parents often chose this type of medicine in order to help their children.

 Drops will treat problems with digestion in babies and infants.
-They are natural, effective and safe to use to relieve the symptoms caused by bloating or gas.
-For more detailed information pleas consult with the American Academy of Pediatrics (AAP) .
+They are natural, effective, and safe to use to relieve the symptoms caused by bloating or gas.
+For more detailed information please consult with the American Academy of Pediatrics (AAP) .